nesv/Dockerfiles/README.md

 If you do not want to build all of the images in this repository, then just edit the `IMAGES` file accordingly.

+### One-offs

+If you would only like to build (or re-build) one image, and don't want to have the `build-images.sh` script run through your `IMAGES` file again, you can specify which images you would like to have built by specifying them as arguments to `build-images.sh`, like so:

+	$ ./build-images.sh rethinkdb

 ## Notes

 ### slapd